 Winters were very brutal for our ancestors.
 They were dependent on the food they gathered the previous year, with hopes that it would last throughout the winter months.
 They were challenged with the ability to hunt and gather food for their families, which largely depended on the amount of daylight they had each day.

 Winter Solstice is known as our Indian New Year, it marks an important time during the year.
-The Sun beginning its journey back towards Earth meant new crops of our roots, berries, indigenous foods, and brought longer days for hunting and gathering.
+When our ancestors explained Winter Solstice, they described it as the Sun beginning its journey back towards Earth.
+This meant new crops of our roots, berries, indigenous foods, and brought longer days for hunting and gathering.
 It was the promise of warmer, more comfortable days.